Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about eczema sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Kevin Berman, M.D., Ph.D. is a dermatologist at the Atlanta Center for Dermatologic Disease, Atlanta, GA.
 Review provided by VeriMed Healthcare Network.
-Learn more about him here
+Learn more about him here.

 Patti Pearson is a writer for MyHealthTeams.
 She earned a bachelor’s degree in mass communications from the University of South Florida.
-Learn more about her here
+Learn more about her here.

 Related Articles